-1) Content writing and editing skills
+1) Copy/Content writing and editing skills

 Content is and has always been king.
 Being able to write and edit will make you an invaluable member of your team.
-Time is super scarce, no matter how many people are on your team.
+Time is scarce, no matter how many people are on your team.
 Whether it’s writing a brief for a designer, a blog post for the agency or an email to a client, writing skills are crucial.
-As are editing skills.
+So are editing skills.
 Have you ever seen designers try to write?
 It’s not pretty (usually).
-A good project manager should be able to transform the words of a designer or developer into something compelling and readable.
+A good project manager should be able to transform the words of a designer or developer into something more compelling and readable.

 HTML and CSS are the front-facing languages of the Internet.
 If you've done anything online, then you are already dealing with HTML.
 Being able to edit or write HTML is a great skill for helping designers or developers in a pinch.
 The more you know, the more you are empowered to help others.
 Sometimes, simple tasks such as being able to format content for the web, adding text, images and the occasional embedded YouTube video will make a world of difference to developers.
 Codeacademy.com, lynda.com and w3schools are all great sites for picking up HTML.

-File transfer protocol is a common way to connect to servers and file systems locally and on the web.
+File transfer protocol (FTP) is a common way to connect to servers and file systems locally and on the web.
 Every project manager understands Dropbox, but having a working knowledge of FTP will set you apart.
 Picking up and delivering assets is made possible by connecting with a free FTP program like FileZilla or Cyberduck.
-My personal favorite is transmitfor Mac, which comes with a small but well-deserved price tag.
+My personal favorite is transmit for Mac, which comes with a small but well-deserved price tag.

 4) Analytics & Reporting

 Data is the currency of the future.
 Project managers need to understand how to collect that data and interpret it.
 The most accessible starting point is to learn Google Analytics.
 The Google Analytics platform is widely accepted as the industry standard — it’s intuitive and well documented.
 Installing analytics code on sites is easy, and Google’s step-by-step guide makes it almost impossible to screw up.
 Keep in mind, being able to set Google Analytics doesn’t mean anything if you don’t understand the reporting.
 Google offers a free online course on how to use their entire platform here.
-After taking in all of that information, you can also become a certified analytics professional.
+After taking in all of that information, you can also become a certified Analytics professional.
 Being Google Analytics certified carries much more weight in this industry than you might think.

 5) Information Architecture